Skip to content

 · At least 85% of residents should be up to date on HOA dues

-· 75%+ of the units in a new construction development must be “pre-sold”
+· 75%+ of the units in a new construction development must be “pre-sold.”

-· But that doesn’t have to mean the end of the road.
-A condo project that is denied can be revisited, pending receipt of additional information required by the VA; but the approval process could take months to finish.
+A denied condo project can be revisited, pending receipt of additional information required by the VA, but the approval process could take months to finish.

 10. Is It A Condo Or A PUD?
 Check the preliminary title report and/or zoning.
-PUDs Do NOT need an HOA cert; townhomes and condos do!

 Many HOAs have “special assessments” (for 15 years), effectively doubling monthly fees.